PedroBarcha/Memory-injection/Reproduction steps and artifacts/Gemini/General disinformation e harmful content/README.md

-# General disinformation e harmful content
+# General disinformation and harmful content

 User memory can be manipulated to cause Gemini to persistently generate disinformation and potentially harmful content, even across fresh chat sessions.